 You have probably heard of a hard disk drive as this has been one of the most common and popular devices to store information on computers and laptops.
-However, you may have recently started to hear more about a SSD hard drive, or a solid state drive as these are becoming more popular.
-SSDs are now being found in not only computers and laptops but also tablets, portable drives and cell phones.
+However, you may have recently started to hear more about an SSD hard drive, or a solid state drive as these are becoming more popular.
+SSDs are now being found in not only computers and laptops but also tablets, portable drives, and cell phones.

 Just as they function different while in use, considering how to effectively manage these two devices when they become e-waste is different too.
 Since an SSD does not use any magnetic media to store information, a traditional degausser will not work.
 Instead, the physical destruction of the device is the best way to go for both hard drives and SSDs to ensure all data is irrecoverable.
-Always remember to get an SSD or hard drive destruction certificate from the e-waste recycling company as proof that the requested e-waste was properly destroyed.
+Always remember to get an SSD or hard drive destruction certificate from the e-waste recycling company as proof that the requested e-waste was destroyed correctly.